plantain-00/schema-based-json-editor/README.md

-markdownit | object? | the `markdown-it` library object if you want to preview markdown hljs | object? | the `highlight.js` library object if you want to highlight code forceHttps | boolean? | if true, the preview url of images will be `https://` rather than `http://`
+markdownit | object? | the `markdown-it` library object if you want to preview markdown hljs | object? | the `highlight.js` library object if you want to highlight code forceHttps | boolean? | if true, the preview url of images will be `https://` rather than `http://` disableCollapse | boolean? | if true, the collapse button will be hidden

 ## improve current theme